-The easiest approach to backup your Weblate instance is to purchase backup service at weblate.org.
-The process of activating can be performed in few steps:
+The easiest way of backing up your Weblate instance is purchasing the backup service at weblate.org.
+This is how you get it running:

-- 1. Purchase backup service on https://weblate.org/support/#backup. - 2.
-Enter obtained key in the management interface, see Integrating support. - 3.
-Weblate will connect to the cloud service and obtain access information for the backups. - 4.
-Turn on the new backup configuration on the Backups tab. - 5.
-Backup Borg credentials in order to be able to restore the backups, see Borg encryption key.
+- 1. Purchase the Backup service on https://weblate.org/support/#backup. - 2.
+Enter the obtained key in the management interface, see Integrating support. - 3.
+Weblate connects to the cloud service and obtains access info for the backups. - 4.
+Turn on the new backup configuration from the Backups tab. - 5.
+Backup your Borg credentials to be able to restore the backups, see Borg encryption key.

-Hint: The manual step of turning on is there for your safety.
+Hint: The manual step of turning everything on is there for your safety.
 Without your consent no data is sent to the backup repository obtained through the registration process.